vamsimanohar9/NeighborHood-REACT-Project/README.md

 # Visakhapatnam Neighborhood-Map

 ## Steps to run
-1.download or clone the repo
+- 1.download or clone the repo
-2.navigate to the repo folder
+- 2.navigate to the repo folder
-3.then install NPM
+- 3.then install NPM
-4.after that run NPM
+- 4.after that NPM start
-5.it takes time to run and after completing it will popup in respective browser
+- 5.it takes time to run and after completing it will popup in respective browser

 ## Offline mode
 serve -s build